 Where shares are being redeemed within one year of their issuance, the redemption price will be reduced by an amount equal to 5% of the original issuance price of such shares.
 Where shares are being redeemed after one year of their issuance but within two years of their issuance, the redemption price will be reduced by an amount equal to 3.5% of original issuance price of such shares.
+Where shares are being redeemed after two years of their issuance but within three years of their issuance, the redemption price will be reduced by an amount equal to 3.5% of original issuance price of such shares.
 Where shares are being redeemed after two years of their issuance but within three years of their issuance, the redemption price will be reduced by an amount equal to 2.5% of original issuance price of such shares.
 Shares being redeemed beyond three years of their issuance will receive the full redemption price.

-Notwithstanding the foregoing, the Company has waived such reductions of the redemption price for shares for Class A, D and F shares purchased on or before March 31, 2023.
+Notwithstanding the foregoing, the Company has waived such reductions of the redemption price for shares for Class A, D and F shares purchased on or before March 31, 2024.
 The redemption fee is not waived for Class E shares.